THE LANGUAGE OF LINES

 Accessory Dwelling Units

 Whether it's a laneway house, a garden suite, or a coach house, the appeal is obvious: independent living space on your existing lot.
 The complexity is less obvious — servicing, setbacks, lot coverage, fire access, and municipal approval processes that vary by jurisdiction.
-We navigate those constraints before you invest in a design that your municipality won't approve.
+We navigate those constraints before you invest in a design your municipality won't approve.

 Accessory Dwelling Unit Orleans, Ottawa